universal-ctags/citre/docs/user-manual/about-tags-file.md

 - `citre-default-create-tags-file-location`: If you want to always save the tags file to global cache dir, or in the directory that uses it, etc., use this option.
+- `citre-update-tags-file-when-no-definitions`: By default, when Citre fails to find definitions, it asks if you want to update the tags file and try again.
+  If you don't want this prompt, set this option to nil.

 ## Tags file concepts